-Staff have annual training on the use of the Epipen.
+Identified staff have annual training on the use of the Epipen.

-Each notified child will have a personal, named box containing the Epipen and procedures to follow in the event of an attack.
+Each notified child will have a personal, named wallet containing the Epipen and procedures to follow in the event of an attack.

 Parents are responsible for keeping their child's box up to date.